ratteripenta/homepage-django/README.md

     python manage.py createsuperuser

 and following the instructions after.
+This is required for activating the LinkedIn API in the Admin panel

 ### Test the Website